nanocosmos/documentation-net/docs/webrtc/nanostream_webrtc_introduction.md

 sidebar_label: Introduction
 ---

-:::caution Version
+:::caution Version v6

-You're looking at the new Webcaster Client API version 6, if you're still on v5 check out our [migration guide](./migration_guide_v6) guide Follow this link If you still need help with [nanoStream Webcaster Client API v5](../webrtc-v5/nanostream_webrtc_introduction.md)
+You're looking at the Webcaster Client API version 6, that we launched in 2023. <br/>
+If you're still on version 5 check out our [migration guide](./migration_guide_v6) guide. <br/>
+Follow this link If you still need help with [nanoStream Webcaster Client API v5](../webrtc-v5/nanostream_webrtc_introduction.md)
 :::

 ## Build a browser-based live streaming workflow with nanoStream Webcaster and nanoStream Cloud

 We are entering a new live streaming era where **browser-based, plugin-free** and **ultra-low latency on any device** are the key drivers for interactive customer engagement.
 What’s needed? nanoStream Webcaster (formerly known as WebRTC.live) in combination with nanoStream Cloud!

 ### Live streaming to large audiences with nanoStream Webcaster